mus-candidus/ImagEd/README.md

 4. Mask image or "none".
 Mask is supposed to be a grayscale image so we always desaturate it (mode is DesaturateLuma).
 5. Blend color in #RRGGBB format ([Hex triplet](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet)).
 The non-standard format #RRGGBBAA is supported to set an alpha value.
 6. Desaturation mode: DesaturateHSV, DesaturateHSL, DesaturateHSI, DesaturateLuma or None.
 This is an optional argument, default is None.
 7. Flip mode: FlipHorizontally, FlipVertically, FlipBoth or None.
 This is an optional argument, default is None.
 Attention: This feature is not useful in most cases, especially not for NPCs.
 The whole image is flipped so if you flip a sprite sheet all sprite indexes are wrong afterwards.
+Also keep in mind that the flipped image is always a combination of base image and overlay because flipping an overlay without its base image wouldn't make sense.
 Nonetheless you can do cool things with flipping.
 You have been warned :-)
 8. Brightness: Float value that will be multiplied with the extracted image before color blending.
 Use a value bigger than 1.0 to brighten the image.
 This is an optional argument, default is 1.0.

 Example: